 Iceland In-Depth | Two-Week Road Trip

-Explore every magnificent region Iceland has to offer and tailor your vacation to your group's passions with this once-in-a-lifetime, two-week road trip.
+Explore every magnificent region Iceland offers and tailor your vacation to your group's passions with this once-in-a-lifetime, two-week road trip.

-As this is a summer trip, all of your sightseeing and adventuring will be conducted beneath the light of the Midnight Sun, allowing you to start as early and end as late as you like.
+As this is a summer trip, all of your sightseeing and adventuring will be conducted beneath the light of the midnight sun, allowing you to start as early and end as late as you like.

 Regarding the adventures you can embark on over these fourteen action-packed days, there truly is something for everyone.
-Activities such as whale-watching, horseback riding, lava caving, and glacier hiking are all classic local adventures, and experiences such as the Into the Volcano tour and Ice Tunnel excursion can only be enjoyed in Iceland.
+Whale-watching, horseback riding, lava caving, and glacier hiking are all classic local adventures you'll enjoy.

+Meanwhile, experiences such as the Into the Volcano tour and Ice Tunnel excursion can only be enjoyed in Iceland.
 Furthermore, you'll have the chance to bask in luxurious geothermal spas and pools throughout your trip.

 After selecting the tours and admissions that best suit the interests and desires of your group, everything else will be sorted for you; you do not have to worry about stressful details such as organizing accommodation or finding the right car rental.

-As such, this summer vacation is a perfect choice for those who like to take the reigns and make their own unique experiences.
+As such, this summer vacation is perfect for those who like to take the reigns and make their own unique experiences.

 Day 1 - Arrival in Iceland: Collect Car at the Airport

 Welcome to Iceland!
 You’ll make your landing at Keflavik International Airport, speed through customs, and find your rental car waiting for you.

-You’ll have three choices of what to do.
-To reach Reykjavik, you’ll need to cross the Reykjanes Peninsula, but there is no need to rush; this is an incredible place, defined by a haunting terrain of moss-coated lava, cone-shaped volcanoes, and geothermal areas worth spending time on.
+You’ll have three choices of what to do first.
+To reach Iceland’s capital Reykjavik, you’ll need to cross the Reykjanes Peninsula, but there’s no need to rush.
+It is an incredible place, defined by a haunting terrain of moss-coated lava, cone-shaped volcanoes, and geothermal areas worth spending time on.

 If you add the Blue Lagoon, it will be arranged according to your flights.
 If there is no time to visit the lagoon today, it can be added to another day.
 Your travel consultant will arrange this for you.

 Finally, you could head straight to your hotel in Reykjavik.
 This city is increasingly world-renowned for its unique culture, wealth of history, thriving music scene, and quirky museums and galleries.

-You’ll spend the night in the capital.
+After an eventful first day in Iceland, you’ll spend the night in the capital.

 Day 2 - Thingvellir National Park - Geysers - Gullfoss Falls